FuxiaoLiu/DocumentCLIP/README.md

 ## Data Preprocess
 Follow the instruction in [preprocess.txt](./Data/instruction.txt)

-The final output of this tool is a collection of Wikipedia articles, which are separated by directories, i.e., one directory per one article.
-The structure in each directory is below:

 ```
 ${ARTICLE_NAME}/
   |-- doc.xml : an article text marked with section and image position information